Willy-Norbert/Tues_27463_HotelManagementSystem/README.md

 INSERT INTO Rooms VALUES (112, 'Single', 48000, 'Available');
 ```

-These operations verify that table structures are functioning correctly and constraints are properly set.
+These operations simulate real-life changes and validate that the tables are functioning properly.

 ![Screenshot](screenshots/step2_dml_operations.png)

 ---

-## ✅ Step 3: Create Procedure to Summarize Guest Bookings and Payments
+## 🔷 Step 3: Procedure to Summarize Guest Bookings and Payments

-We implement a stored procedure called `GetGuestSummary` that accepts a guest ID and displays the total number of bookings and the total payment amount made by that guest.

 ```sql
 CREATE OR REPLACE PROCEDURE GetGuestSummary (